Koredotcom/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

 These metrics are dependent on the selected date range, filters, and search criteria.
 When you apply a search, the metrics on the top of the page will be updated to reflect the specific request.
 Essentially, the displayed top metrics will vary based on the filters you apply.

-# 	Viewing detailed run information
+## 	Viewing Detailed Run Information

 Clicking each row in either the All runs tab or the LLM calls tab opens a detailed view panel on the right.
 This view is similar to the Run dialog panel on the Agent flow canvas [Learn more](https://docs.kore.ai/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow/).